wp-plugins/tdo-mini-forms/Readme.txt

 Enable moderation and it'll work.
 If you disable moderation, posts get passed through kses to remove nasty scripts before being published.
 This removes YouTube code.
 If you have to approve posts, you can make sure no-one has snuck in something tricky.

+Alternativily you can use a custom field.
+Add the Custom Field widget to your form, set it as a URL and ask your submitters to add the URL of the YouTube video they want to include.
+Then in your theme, you can use the Custom Fields template tags to automatically display the YouTube video underneath the submitted post!

 = Can we use TinyMCE or FckEditor for writing posts? =

 I have spent some time exploring the use of TinyMCE (and to a lesser degree FckEditor) for TDO Mini Forms.
 Both libraries provide a WYSIWYG or "Rich Text" editors in place of your bog-standard text area.
 Wordpress' write screen using a heavily modified version of TinyMCE.
 I haven't settled on the right method to do this yet.
 However you can easily integrate TinyMCE without modifying any of TDO Mini Forms.
 Grab the latest copy and installed it somewhere on your website and then follow the directions on how to replace a text area with TinyMCE.
 This can be used to even change your comment input field.